Short-term Simulation/Design Storm Window

 From TALSIM Docs

-The simulation run for the created short-term forecast is then started in the system administration via the context menu of the simulation (Simulation -> Start simulation).
+To run the created short-term simulation, start it in the system administration via the context menu (Simulation → Start simulation).

 The window consists of:

 - Menu bar (at the top)

 - Selection menu with already created short-term simulations (beneath the menu bar)

 - Section for load definitions (lower right corner), separated into two tabs

 By selecting the menu item New a dialog window opens, in which the name or a short description for the new short-term simulation is entered.